KamilleModules/Ekom/doc/models/cart-info.md

                                 But your mileage may varyn if attributes work for you, you can use either keys.

             - attributeValues: array of attribute values, computed from attributes; template authors can implode this
-            - originalPrice: float, the (formatted) price to display, based on ekom modules internal rules
+            - price: float, the (formatted) price to display, based on ekom modules internal rules

             - salePrice: string, the (formatted) price to display, based on ekom modules internal rules
             - salePriceWithTax: string, the (formatted) price with tax to display